sondreus/seeAI/README.md

 -   **captions** Should captions be added to animation?
 Defaults to FALSE.
 -   **captions.alt** Should alternative captions be added to animation?
 Defaults to FALSE.
 -   **transition.n** How many frames should be used to transition between cross-validation and model fit?
 Defaults to 10.
--   **...** Options passed to saveHTML or saveGIF functions.
+-   **...** Options passed to saveHTML or saveGIF functions, such as "ani.width = 1000, ani.height = 500".
 See ?animate::saveHTML and ?animate::saveGIF

 Explanation and detail
 ----------------------